What is Shibari

 The words shibari and kinbaku are often used interchangeably and they could mean the same thing.
 I have noticed some people use kinbaku when they are talking about a form of shibari that is more erotic and emotional, but I use both terms to express the same meaning.

-At its core, shibari is about togetherness, connection and intimacy — a shared journey where both partners contribute to the experience.
-Despite the seemingly strict roles of rigger (the one tying) and model (the one being tied), it’s a collaborative exploration of trust, vulnerability, and expression.
+At its essence, shibari is about togetherness, connection, and intimacy—a shared journey where both partners contribute to the experience.
+Despite the seemingly fixed roles of rigger and model, it’s a co-created exploration of trust and vulnerability.

 a male body tied / shibari